 CMAF will streamline server efficiency for serving most endpoints.
-And in recent demos, this new alternative enables sub-one-second latency.
+And in recent demos, this new alternative enables sub-three-second latency.

 That said, legacy devices and browsers that aren’t upgraded will still require unique container files for playback.
 Put another way, continuing to reach the broadest audience possible requires additional accommodations (and costs) that CMAF can’t retrospectively address.